di-sukharev/opencommit/README.md

 ---

+## Examples

+Look into [the commits](https://github.com/di-sukharev/opencommit/commit/4795a695800686c42e7c72fca7569103d21cd510) to see how OpenCommit works.
+Emoji and long commit description text is configurable.

 ## Setup

 > The minimum supported version of Node.js is the latest v14.
 Check your Node.js version with `node --version`.